 21. Industry with highest accepted rate of BitPay payments was prepaid/gift cards at 26.3%, lowest is Consumer Electronics at 1.74%

-Industries vary by acceptance rate of Bitcoin for payment of goods and services, but the highest rate of acceptance came from the prepaid/gift card industry and lowest from Consumer Electronics.
+Industries vary by acceptance rate of Bitcoin for payment of goods and services, but the highest rate of acceptance came from the prepaid debit card /gift card industry and lowest from Consumer Electronics.
 Tesla became the first auto company, and first in overall S&P 500 to acquire Bitcoin in anticipation as a form of payment.
 (Source: Statista)4.

 Have a look at the following statistics on cryptocurrency users and demographics.
 You might find the crypto world becoming far more mainstream than you thought.